 Tatiana, who is a Moldovan-born Ukrainian, had not expected the war to last more than a few days.
 As it enters into its fifth year, Bedik understands that Ukraine is no longer top of mind.
 “There is fatigue,” he says, “but nobody’s more fatigued that Ukrainian civilians.”
 For him the solution is simple: “If Russia stops fighting, there’s no more war.
-If Ukraine stops fighting, there’s no more Ukraine.”
+If Ukraine stops fighting, there’s no more Ukraine.” n